Methodology

 Forecasting

-7-day shutdown forecasts are produced from a model trained on 10 years of historical measurements, conditioned on country-level political and security signals.
-Forecast quality varies by region; per-country reliability is published alongside the forecast.
+7-day shutdown forecasts are produced from a model trained on historical measurements, conditioned on country-level political and security signals.
+The model uses an ensemble of ARIMA (per-country telemetry trends) and gradient-boosted classifiers (full feature vector including political calendars and shutdown fingerprints).
+Forecast quality varies by region; per-country reliability scores are published alongside every forecast.
+For the technical write-up of the model, see Seven-day internet shutdown forecasting →

 Reproducibility